sukeniklab/CHE600/Class_07-Python_intro/README.md

 ## II.
 "If" conditionals

 If statements are similar to bash but use indentation instead of then/fi to denote the commands to be included in the loop and do not require parentheses around condition.
-In a new block, insert the following.
+In a new cell, insert the following.
 Pay attention to indentation!

 ```python
 q=[1,2,2,3,3,4,7]